phoenixframework/phoenix/X_mix-tasks.md

 #### `mix phoenix.gen.json`

-Phoenix also offers the ability to generate all the code to stand up a complete JSON resource - ecto migration, ecto model, controller with all the necessary actions, view.
-This can be a tremendous timesaver.
-Let's take a look at how to make this happen.
+Phoenix also offers the ability to generate all the code to stand up a complete JSON resource - ecto migration, ecto model, controller with all the necessary actions and view.
+This command will not create any template for the app.

 The `phoenix.gen.json` task takes a number of arguments, the module name of the model, the resource name, and a list of column_name:type attributes.
 The module name we pass in must conform to the Elixir rules of module naming, following proper capitalization.